End-to-End Probabilistic Framework for Learning with Hard Constraints: Implementation Details

 \paragraph{Mean Squared Error (MSE).} The MSE measures the mean prediction accuracy and is given as:

-where the Frobenius norm is taken over all the datapoints $n$ in $u$.
-We report $\text{MSE}(\mu)$ on the output mean from each model.
+where the Frobenius norm is taken over all the datapoints $n$ in $\hat \mu$.

-\paragraph{Constraint Error (CE).} The CE measures the error in the various equality constraints $h(u)=0$, i.e., conservation laws for PDEs and coherency for hierarchical time series forecasting, and is given as:
+\paragraph{Constraint Error (CE).} The CE measures the error in the various equality constraints $h(u^*)=0$, i.e., conservation laws for PDEs and coherency for hierarchical time series forecasting, on the samples, and is given as:

-For the PDEs cases with both linear and nonlinear constraints, we report the CE error on the mean $\hat \mu$ from each model, i.e., $\text{CE}(\hat \mu)$.
-To be consistent with the evaluation results in \texttt{HierE2E}~\citep{rangapuramEndend2021}, in the hierarchical forecasting case, we report $\text{CE}(u^*)$, where $u^*$ denotes a sample drawn from the output distribution.
-Note that for linear equality constraints, $\text{CE}(\hat \mu) = \text{CE}(u^*) = 0$ for \ourmethod{}.
-For more challenging nonlinear equality or convex inequality constraints, $\text{CE}(u^*)$ is not guaranteed to be 0, due to the first order approximation with the Delta Method in \cref{thm: locscaldeltamethod}.
-(See~\cref{subsec:inference_projection} for an approach to apply the projection on the samples directly at inference time only for exact constraint enforcement.)